kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/07-Kube-Controller-Manager.md

   ```
   ![kube-controller-manager2](../../images/kube-controller-manager2.PNG)

-- You can also see the running process and affective options by listing the process on master node and searching for kube-controller-manager.
+- You can also see the running process and effective options by listing the process on master node and searching for kube-controller-manager.
   ```
   $ ps -aux | grep kube-controller-manager
   ```